kz4killua/wikirec/README.md

 # Overview
-WikiRec is a content recommendation system powered by both Wikipedia and Azure Cognitive Services.
+WikiRec is a proof-of-concept content recommendation system powered by both Wikipedia and Azure Cognitive Services.
 It learns a users likes and dislikes and makes recommendations for books, movies, music, TV series, articles, games, recipes, etc.

 The real strength of WikiRec is in its ability to make cross-category recommendations.
 A user's tastes in movies can help inform book recommendations.
 A user's tastes in games can help inform music recommendations.
 A user's tastes in articles can be used to recommend recipes.
 And much more!